And What Exactly is Back Fat?

 Losing weight is a lifetime commitment that requires determination.
 It’s a whole-package solution with diet and exercise as your key.
 And, you don’t have to drop-everything and become a health nut.
 There are other things you can be doing to improve your health and feel great and look good in the process.
 Such as, focus on sitting up straight, skipping the nightly snack (or making it more nutritious), spending 10 minutes on exercising (focus on your back) and simply being more active.
 These little sacrifices soon become habits and habits are what leads us to success.
 And YOU are worth it!

-So remember, with exercise and nutrition you can tone your muscles and get the torso you see.
-After
+So remember, with exercise and nutrition you can tone your muscles and get the torso you see here in the ‘After‘ picture.

 You can do this!